 The download you requested will be sent to you in a few minutes.

-What are the benefits of running a concierge PT practice?
+What are the benefits of running a concierge physical therapy practice?

 The growth of the concierge trend is due in large part to the many benefits if affords providers and patients alike.

 One of the obvious reasons providers opt for a subscription model is that it’s often more profitable than a traditional setup.
-By eliminating insurance companies from the mix, therapists can charge what they wish (and what the market will support).
+By eliminating insurance companies from the mix, concierge physical therapy rates can be whatever the markets support.
 Compared to a traditional cash-based practice model, a subscription-based model also offers a more reliable income stream.